oclif/oclif/README.md

 # Topics

 As CLIs grow it can be useful to nest commands within topics.
-This is supported simply by placing commands in subdirectories.
+This is supported simply by placing command files in subdirectories.
 For example, with the Heroku CLI we have a topic `heroku config` with commands like `heroku config`, `heroku config:set` and `heroku config:get`.
 The directory structure looks like this:

 ```
 package.json